πŸš€ Quick Start#

 attr(dd(X,Y),selected,V):-sudoku(X,Y,V), _clinguin_browsing.

-As part of the dropdown we add the different dropdown menu items for all possible values the cell can take.
-In this case we add all values as items by using the class attribute; those that are not part of the brave consequences will apear in red and disabled.
-When a click is performed on the item, the server will be called and instructed to perform the operation add_assumption(sudoku(X,Y,V)).
+As part of the dropdown, we add the different dropdown menu items for all possible values the cell can take.
+In this case, we add all values as items by using the class attribute; those that are not part of the brave consequences will appear in red and disabled.
+When a click is performed on the item, the server will be called and instructed to perform the operation add_assumption(sudoku(X,Y,V), true).
+The available operations are defined by the selected backend, in this case, we use the ClingoBackend, which is the default and recommended one.

 elem(ddi(X,Y,V),dropdown_menu_item,dd(X,Y)):-pos(X,Y), val(V).